-The stone chairs were used for meetings by the local king, and both a torture stone and chopping block were once used for brutal executions.
+Perhaps the most popular thing to see at Lake Toba is the ruins of an ancient Batak village, which can be found in Ambarita.
+Here, you can find stone chairs that were used for meetings by the local king, and both a torture stone and chopping block that were once used for executions.

 Ambarita is located three miles northwest of Tuk-tuk along the main road.
-The stone chairs are not on the main road, ask in town about how to get there.
-Hiring a Batak “guide” inside the village is both entertaining and well worth the $1 -- prices are variable -- for learning about the cannibal rituals and Batak culture.
+The stone chairs are not on the main road, so it's best to ask in town about how to get there.
+Hiring a Batak “guide” inside the village is both entertaining and well worth the $1 or so (prices are variable) for learning about the cannibal rituals and Batak culture.

 Drive Around the Island

-Circumnavigating the whole of Pulau Samosir may require a very early start, however, riding along the lake on a motorbike is a very enjoyable way to see everyday village life.
-Old churches, volcanic scenery, and daily life keep every mile you drive interesting enough to see what's around the next bend.
+Circumnavigating the whole of Pulau Samosir may require an early start, however, riding along the lake on a motorbike is a very enjoyable way to see everyday village life.
+Old churches, volcanic scenery, and daily life keep each mile you drive interesting enough to see what's around the next bend.

 Overall, the roads are in fairly good condition, however, rough patches and random animal crossings keep things extra exciting.
 Helmet and international license laws are rarely ever enforced on Pulau Samosir.

-A motorbike can be rented for $7 per day; the price includes a full tank of gas which you do not have to replace.
+Rent a motorbike for around $7 per day; the price includes a full tank of gas which you do not have to replace.
 Cheaper rates can be negotiated if you take the motorbike for more than one day.